oracle/solaris-userland/components/bind/README.md

 `gmake test-version` Runs `named -V` which shows its version number and additional library, compiler, and configuration information.

+`gmake test-license` Compares the checked in UTF8 bind.license file with the version provided from the downloaded source tar ball.
+Minor differences in white-space is to be tolerated so check manually with `diff -w bind.license build/bind.license.new` afterwards.

+`gmake test-tar` Creates a tar ball of the source and build directory for use with full testing as documented below.

 ### Full testing